-An Introduction to Dynamic MeteorologyBy
+An Introduction to Dynamic Meteorology

-This revised text presents a cogent explanation of the fundamentals of meteorology, and explains storm dynamics for weather-oriented meteorologists.
+This book presents a cogent explanation of the fundamentals of meteorology and explains storm dynamics for weather-oriented meteorologists.
 It discusses climate dynamics and the implications posed for global change.
-The new edition features a companion website with MATLAB® exercises and updated treatments of several key topics.
+The new edition has added a companion website with MATLAB exercises and updated treatments of several key topics.

 The primary market for An Introduction to Dynamic Meteorology, 5E in the US is as the top-ranking textbook for graduate and advanced undergraduate students taking relevant coursework in meteorology, atmospheric science, and oceanography.
 The secondary market for this title is as a reference for scientists practicing in the fields of atmospheric science, meteorology, geophysics, oceanography, and physics.